-Donate used musical instruments to Hungry for Music (www.hungryformusic.com) distributes quality musical instruments to underserved children in the US & abroad.
-Buy reused instruments locally by searching online or in the phone book.
+Donate used musical instruments to Hungry for Music (www.hungryformusic.org), and they will distribute them to underserved children in the US & abroad.
+Buy reused instruments locally by searching online.

 NEEDLES & SHARPS

 MA Sanitary Code states that it is illegal to dispose of sharps (hypodermic needles, syringes, lancets, & all other “sharps”) as trash.
 Never put a container full of sharps in your recycling bin.
 Collection programs are available in many towns; call your Health Department or see a listing of all the sharps programs in the state, go to www.mass.gov and type “needles” in the search bar.
 Several mail-in disposal programs are available; search online for “sharps mail-in programs.”
 Stericycle is an example of a company that picks up sharps for safe disposal from businesses that generate sharps: www.stericycle.com or 844-516-7291.

 PACKAGING MATERIALS (see “Plastics”)

-Online purchasing has increased the amount of packaging in the waste stream considerably.
+Online purchasing has increased the amount of packaging in the waste stream.
 Most of these materials are reusable; some are also recyclable:

-- Cardboard boxes can be reused, and flattened boxes can be recycled with mixed paper.
+- Cardboard boxes can be reused, and flattened boxes can be recycled in municipal recycling programs.

 - Foam peanuts: (see “Plastics”)

-Packing paper is reusable as well as recyclable.
-Place any shredded paper in a paper bag & tightly close it before putting it in your recycling bin.
+- Packing paper is reusable as well as recyclable.
+Place any shredded paper in a paper bag and staple or tape it shut before putting it in your recycling bin.

-Plastic sealed air packaging is reusable.
-Once deflated, it can also be recycled with shopping bags (see “Plastics” for collection sites).
+- Plastic sealed air packaging is reusable.
+Once deflated, it can also be recycled with shopping bags (see “Plastics” for retail store recycling programs).